Esther Norma Arrostito

-Esther Norma Arrostito (January 17, 1940 – January 15, 1978) was an Argentine political far-left militant, initially close to communist ideology.
+Esther Norma Arrostito (17 January 1940 – 15 January 1978) was an Argentine political far-left militant, initially close to communist ideology.
 In 1970, she became one of the founders of the Peronist revolutionary movement Montoneros along with Fernando Abal Medina, who developed a romantic relationship with her.
 She played a key role in the kidnapping and killing of General Pedro Eugenio Aramburu.

 Early years

 Arrostito was born in Buenos Aires, the daughter of a middle-class couple, and grew up in a leftist background, ideologically opposed to Peronism.
 She graduated as an elementary school teacher and married a communist militant, Rubén Ricardo Roitvan.
 She later became a hard-line militant under the influence of a left-wing Peronist leader of Irish ancestry, John William Cooke.
-Arrostito was the only founder of Montoneros with neither Catholic nor Nationalist affiliation.
+Arrostito was the only founder of the Montoneros with neither Catholic nor Nationalist affiliation.